-When blood sugar levels rise too high after meals, sugar is converted to a type of fat called triglycerides so that high blood triglyceride levels are usually caused by a high rise in blood sugar after meals and usually mean that a person is already diabetic or pre-diabetic (J Clin Endocrinol Metab, Oct 2011;96(10):E1596–E1605).
-High rises in blood sugar after meals causes sugar to stick to the outer membranes of every type of cell in your body and eventually destroy these cells.
+When blood sugar levels rise too high after meals, sugar is converted to a type of fat called triglycerides, so high blood triglyceride levels are usually caused by a high rise in blood sugar after meals and usually mean that a person is already diabetic or pre-diabetic (J Clin Endocrinol Metab, Oct 2011;96(10):E1596–E1605).
+High rises in blood sugar after meals cause sugar to stick to the outer membranes of every type of cell in your body and eventually destroy these cells.
 Sugar can stick to:

 • brain cells, to cause dementia

 • nerve cells, to cause pain or loss of feeling

 • matrix cells of bones, to weaken bones and cause osteoporosis

 • the DNA of cells, which can cause the uncontrolled growth that is cancer

 • the inner lining of arteries, to form plaques

 • plaques that have already formed, causing them to break off, leading to a heart attack or stroke

 This is why diabetes has so many devastating side effects.